-On many parts curing is left to occur at ambient temperature over several hours or days depending on the product.
+Product curing is left to occur at ambient temperature over several hours or days depending on the product (a minimum of 8 hours).
 Then continued curing may take place anywhere within the factory and subsequent full cure properties are achieved at normal atmospheric conditions over a period of between 2 and 7 days.